SirTenzin/dogesword/README.md

 # Events

 ```
-debug : Debug events for development
+debug: Debug events for development
-addRoom : During login, this event signals the current room being added to Client#rooms
+addRoom: During login, this event signals the current room being added to Client#rooms
-ready : Called on login
+ready: Called on login
+message: Called on a new message
+command: Called if isBot and prefix are true/defined and matched
 ```